klinejonathan/diving/jb_summary.md

 clay / silt.
 Swimming into the siphon is either pretty mild and manageable, or pretty brutal.
 You’ll round a bend and go down a silt mount, and back up.
 As you’re going up and under the minor backmount restriction you’ll find the ‘T’ for the Horseshoe Circuit.

-Squirrel / Lost Student Tunnel
+# Lost Student Tunnel

+This is a fissure crack, that starts in Horseshoe / Goodman Siphon and ends at Chicken Head Rock.
+It's silty, and barely backmount accessible.
+It's also a fissure crack, so you'll get the joy of swimming sideways because the crack isn't even wide enough for sidemount.

+# Squirrel

 This tunnel is not marked on the Gold line, but it’s easy to find.
 About 30’ further into the cave than the 1st jump, near the pillar on the right of the